Putnam-like dataset summary: LLMs as mathematical competition contestants: Introduction

 The dataset consists of 8 sets of problems that mimic the style of the Putnam competition, i.e., in each of these sets there are two parts (A and B) with six problems of increasing difficulty.
-The data published by Google DeepMind has a reach structure.
+The data published by Google DeepMind has a rich structure.
 For each problem there is given a proposed solution (rubrics) divided into steps worth some points, summing up to 10.
-Six AI models were tested on each problem: \emph{gemini-2.5-pro-03-25, gemini-2.5-flash-04-17, o3-mini-high, o4-mini-high, r1, sonnet-3.7}.
-The models' solutions were verified and graded by human experts (this article's authors) and by the \emph{gemini-2.5-pro\_20250718} model.
+Six AI models were tested on each problem, including Google's Gemini family (\emph{gemini-2.5-pro-03-25} and \emph{gemini-2.5-flash-04-17}), models of OpenAI (\emph{o3-mini-high} and \emph{o4-mini-high}), Anthropic's Claude Sonnet (\emph{sonnet-3.7}) and the first generation of DeepSeek model (\emph{r1}).
+The models' solutions were verified and graded by human experts (this article's authors) and by the Google DeepMind's \emph{gemini-2.5-pro\_20250718} model.
 All the grades, along with the comments, are published in the dataset.

-The goal of this paper is to summarize the LLMs' ability to solve the problems in natural language proposed in the dataset.
+In this paper we summarize the LLMs' ability to solve the problems in natural language proposed in the dataset.
 These problems require different mathematical skills to be solved, and the proposed solution has to be completely, fully rigorously proven, even if some numerical answer can be provided.
 Note that, as described in the dataset's readme file, the models were prompted only with the problem statement, without any requirements for the quality of solutions.
-However, in the grading process performed by experts, the solutions were graded as being given during the mathematical contests, especially the usage of numerical calculations was prohibited, the references for the non-standard theories were required, and all the steps of the reasoning were expected to be written.
+However, in the grading process performed by experts, the solutions were graded as being given during the mathematical contests, especially: the usage of a very precise numerical approximations was prohibited (as impossible to be done during a competition), the references for the non-standard theories were required, and all steps of the reasoning were expected to be written.

 In our study we analyze six levels of problems, i.e., we don't distinguish between part A and part B of the Putnam competition structure.
 Moreover, to each problem in the dataset we have assigned one of the categories: linear algebra, abstract algebra, analysis (including inequalities), discrete mathematics, probability, number theory, and polynomials.
 Since the Putnam-like dataset is expected to provide Lean formalization for each problem, there are no problems in geometry or combinatorics in this dataset.
 Lean formalizations are provided in another repository (\url{https://github.com/google-deepmind/formal-putnam-like}).